FACTBOX-Europe's plan to tackle winter energy crisis | Headlines

 FACTBOX-Europe's plan to tackle winter energy crisis

-Here is what's in a draft of the European Commission's upcoming proposals, seen by Reuters.
-WINDFALL LEVY ON NON-GAS POWER PLANTS The draft EU proposal would claw back revenue from electricity generators that do not run on gas and require governments to spend the cash on cushioning consumers and industry from soaring energy bills.
+Here's what the EU's energy crisis package contains.
+WINDFALL LEVY ON NON-GAS POWER PLANTS Von der Leyen said Brussels will propose measures to claw back revenue from electricity generators with low running costs, to raise cash for governments to spend on cushioning consumers and industry from soaring energy bills.
 In the EU system, gas plants often set the price of electricity.

-The European Commission is due to set out the EU proposals on Wednesday and governments can then thrash out the details, possibly approving them at a Sept.
+European Commission President Ursula von der Leyen outlined the measures in a speech on Wednesday morning, before the full proposals are due to be published later.
+Governments will then thrash out the details, possibly approving them at a Sept.
 30 meeting of energy ministers.
-Here is what's in a draft of the European Commission's upcoming proposals, seen by Reuters.
+Here's what the EU's energy crisis package contains.

-WINDFALL LEVY ON NON-GAS POWER PLANTS The draft EU proposal would claw back revenue from electricity generators that do not run on gas and require governments to spend the cash on cushioning consumers and industry from soaring energy bills.
+WINDFALL LEVY ON NON-GAS POWER PLANTS Von der Leyen said Brussels will propose measures to claw back revenue from electricity generators with low running costs, to raise cash for governments to spend on cushioning consumers and industry from soaring energy bills.

 In the EU system, gas plants often set the price of electricity.
 Non-gas fuelled power plants sell their electricity at the resulting high prices - even though they do not have to pay huge bills for gas.
-Brussels wants to skim off any excess revenue that wind, solar, nuclear and biomass plants make under this system, according to the draft, which could change before it is published.
+Brussels wants to skim off any excess revenue that wind, solar, nuclear and biomass plants make under this system, according to a draft of the Commission's upcoming proposal, seen by Reuters, which could change before it is published.

 The measure would apply a price limit per megawatt hour on the revenue these generators get for their power in the market.
 The revenue cap would be applied after power transactions are settled, so it would not directly affect prices in Europe's exchange-traded electricity market, the draft said.
 It would exclude revenues made from government subsidy schemes.
 Coal plants would not be covered because their fuel costs have also increased sharply this year, the draft said.

-A draft of the proposal, seen by Reuters on Tuesday, included a 180 euro/MWh revenue limit - lower than the 200eur/MWh included in a previous draft.
+The draft included a 180 euro/MWh revenue limit - lower than the 200eur/MWh included in a previous draft.
 That would cap generators' revenues at less than half of current market prices.
-Germany's front-year electricity price hit a record high of more than 1000 euros/MWh last month and is currently trading at around 460 euros/MWh.
+Germany's front-year electricity price hit a record high of more than 1000 euros/MWh last month and is currently trading at close to 500 euros/MWh.

 Industry groups say most of Europe's wind farms are not reaping windfall profits from high energy prices because they sell their power under fixed-price contracts, many of them government support schemes - raising questions about how much money the EU measure would raise.
 PROFIT SHARING FOR FOSSIL FUEL FIRMS

-Companies that have made bumper profits from selling fossil fuels at record prices would be required to make a financial contribution to help citizens and industries grappling with sky-high bills, under the EU's draft plans.
+The EU also wants companies that have made bumper profits from selling fossil fuels at record prices to make a financial contribution to help citizens and industries grappling with sky-high bills.
 EU countries would introduce a temporary windfall profit levy for oil, gas, coal and refining companies established in the EU.
 It would apply to 33% of these firms' "taxable surplus profits made in the fiscal year 2022", according to the draft.

 Countries including Italy have already introduced a windfall profit tax on energy firms.
 The draft said Brussels would put in place a minimum rate for all EU countries, but governments could choose to go higher.
 ELECTRICITY DEMAND CUT